leszek888/nfinance-backend/README.md

 ## Auth

 Authorization is still in development.
-As of now, Basic Auth is used, use balance_id as login, and send empty password.
+As of now, Basic Auth is used, use balance_id as login, and send empty password, encode with base64.
 JWT Token without expiry date will be generated for requeted balance_id, which has to sent in each subsequent request as 'x-access-token'

 Use the following requets to get the token: